Documents to download

 A Levels will be central to the academic route, which is intended to lead to higher education study at university.
 T Levels will become the main qualification option for the technical route and are intended to support progression into skilled employment (requiring specialist training or expertise), further technical study or apprenticeships, and potentially higher education courses.

 Other level 3 qualifications, including applied general qualifications, will sit alongside A Levels and T Levels, but they will need to demonstrate their quality and distinct purpose to continue receiving public funding.
-Overlapping qualifications, including BTECs that overlap with T Level subjects, and those that do not meet the quality criteria for academic and technical qualifications set by the Department for Education and the Institute for Apprenticeships and Technical Education respectively, will no longer receive public funding.
+Overlapping qualifications, including BTECs that overlap with T Level subjects, and those that do not meet quality criteria, may no longer receive public funding.

 When will changes happen?